 All students enrolled at CSU-Pueblo are evaluated for SAP at the end of each period of enrollment, after the Records office has released official grades.
 Students can find their SAP status within the Financial Aid menu on PAWS.
-Listed here you will find each status and definition on page 30 in the 2017-2018 catalog.
+Listed here you will find each status and definition on pages 30-31 in the 2018-19 catalog.